 The focus is on who can do a task in the most efficient and cost-effective way, rather than leaving the decision on the organizational chart.
-Moreover, all the resources needed to accomplish the task are available throughout the network, rather than with one firm.
+Moreover, all the resources needed to accomplish the task are available throughout the network rather than with one firm.

-This creates a collaboration of independent companies that share their expertise, network and costs.
+This creates a collaboration of independent companies that share their expertise, network, and costs.
 We also call this type of organization a dynamic organization.
 Every independent company in the network contributes to its field of expertise.
 Flexibility and adaptability are the main advantages of this type of organization.

 Such a company focuses only on its core activities.
 Such companies outsource all non-core activities to a company that specializes in these activities.
-Normally, the services that a company outsources are data processing, accounting, production and sales.
+Normally, the services that a company outsources are data processing, accounting, production, and sales.
 We can say that modular organizations function like hubs and surround other companies in this company.
 Such organizations are able to save costs as well as develop new products more quickly.
-This structure allows the organization to concentrate and use all resources for key objectives / products / services without distraction.
+This structure allows the organization to concentrate and use all resources for key objectives/products/services without distraction.
 And the supporting and secondary activities are managed through outsourcing.

 Furthermore, in such an organization, it is important that all members work together across companies and at different organizational levels and specialist areas.
 This gives employees and management maximum flexibility to focus and make optimal use of all available resources.
-However, such flexibility and use of resources is only possible and feasible if core management is prepared to minimize or eliminate the existing formal structure.
+However, such flexibility and use of resources are only possible and feasible if core management is prepared to minimize or eliminate the existing formal structure.

 In such an organization, employees have the freedom to work and contribute in a way they think is better.
-Teams play a crucial role, because collaboration is at the heart of such an organization.
+Teams play a crucial role because collaboration is at the heart of such an organization.
 Because of such characteristics, there are no great demands on “bosses.”
 But there is a need for leadership.